qbicsoftware/postman-cli/README.md

 ## How to use

 ### Options
-Just execute the following command to get an overview over the available options.
+Just execute the following command to get an overview of the available options.
 ```bash
 java -jar postman-cli.jar -h